aclind/CalArchNet/agendas.md

 10-12 – Meeting
   * Welcome from Aimee Lind & Jessica Holada
   * Review of last meeting and current status of statewide initiative we’ve been pursuing since November
-  * Discussion:
-     Suggested topic #1: discoverability/registry options—SNAC, OAC, Calisphere/DPLA, ArchiveGrid, reviving COPAR?
+  * Discussion: Suggested topic #1: discoverability/registry options—SNAC, OAC, Calisphere/DPLA, ArchiveGrid, reviving COPAR?
-     Suggested topic #2: digitization opportunities and challenges.
+  * Discussion: Suggested topic #2: digitization opportunities and challenges.

 12-1 – Lunch on Your Own

 1-2 – Meeting
-  * Discussion
-     Suggested topic #3: rights issues.
+  * Discussion: Suggested topic #3: rights issues.
 Have we seen/will we be seeing more Build New requests?
-  * Wrap-Up
-     What would make this group valuable to you?
+  * Wrap-Up: What would make this group valuable to you?
 How can we encourage involvement?
 Tours/Programming?
 Next meeting?
 User Needs Forum?
 Name change?
 SAA Roundtable Rep?

 2-3:30 – Tour of Vaults, Digital Services, Conservation Lab; Special Collections Show & Tell